LSleutsky/ipv4-geolocation/README.md

 ## Docker

-For easier local development, the below script runs a _Docker_ instance of the app, by creating and starting a container:
+For easier local development, the below script runs a _Docker_ instance by creating and building an image of the app and starting a container:

 ```bash
 yarn start:local